pitthexai/IEEE_ICHI_EBAICWorkshop/EBAIC2024_Workshop/README.md

 <p align="justify">We will be using knee (X-rays) that are publicly available through the <a href="https://nda.nih.gov/oai" target="_blank">Osteoarthritis Initiative (OAI)</a>.
 You may want to create an account there and download knee images.
 However, in this GitHub repository, we provide you with a sample subset of the images with manual segmentation masks.
 During the tutorial, we will be mainly using this sample data.</p>
 <strong> Knee Sample Dataset</strong> [<a href="https://drive.google.com/file/d/1OMkD6_NMlBdgTbamB09wREn3qpuA36ew/view?usp=sharing" target="_blank">Download</a>]<br/>

+## Track III: Fairlearn: An open-source package to improve fairness of AI

+The field of fairness in AI systems is an interdisciplinary area of research and practice focused on understanding and mitigating the negative impacts of AI on society.
+In this tutorial, we utilize Fairlearn -- an open-source library designed to help improve the fairness of AI systems.
+In this tutorial, we consider an automated system for recommending patients for high-risk care management programs using a clincial dataset containing re-admissions over a ten-year period (1998-2008) for diabetic patients across 130 different hospitals within the US.

 ### Python code and Implementation
 <p align="justify">This GitHub repository also includes all Python codes and implementations tight to the current tutorial/hackathon.</p>